 IPAWS is guided by its mission IPAWS Strategic Plan: Fiscal Year 2014-2018 to provide integrated services and capabilities to federal, state, local, tribal and territorial authorities that enable them to alert and warn their respective communities via multiple communications methods.

-The IPAWS vision is to provide timely alert and warning to the American people in the preservation of life and property using the most effective means for delivering alerts available at any given time.
+The IPAWS vision is to provide timely alert and warning to the public in the preservation of life and property using the most effective means for delivering alerts available at any given time.